-The Risk Management Committee has engaged Plante & Moran, PLLC, an independent registered public accounting firm, to be its auditors for the year ending December 31, 2020, subject to ratification by shareholders.
-As discussed below, Plante & Moran, PLLC was engaged to serve as auditors for the Bancorp for the first time in 2009.
+The Risk Management and Audit Committee has engaged BKD, LLP ("BKD"), an independent registered public accounting firm, to be its auditors for the year ending December 31, 2022, subject to ratification by shareholders.
+BKD has served as our independent registered public accounting firm since 2021.

-Plante & Moran, PLLC audited the Bancorp's financial statements for 2019.
-A representative of Plante & Moran, PLLC is expected to be present at the Annual Meeting, will have the opportunity to make a statement if he or she so desires, and will be available to respond to appropriate questions.
+BKD audited the Bancorp's financial statements for the year ended December 31, 2021.
+A representative of BKD is expected to be present at the Annual Meeting, will have the opportunity to make a statement if he or she so desires, and will be available to respond to appropriate questions.